Updated June 2, 2026

 Platform timing optimization — picking the right hour — is secondary to event timing: publishing within the window of relevance for a major industry development.
 When a regulatory change, major acquisition, earnings miss, or technology breakthrough occurs in your domain, a research spike follows within hours.
 Buyers, journalists, analysts, and potential partners all begin actively searching for expert perspectives.
 The sources that publish credible, substantive analysis within the first 24-48 hours dominate that attention spike and capture it in SEO, social shares, and AI citations.
 Content published after 72 hours enters a crowded, declining attention window with increasingly marginal distribution value.

 The operational implication is a standing rapid-response content workflow.
-An executive who has an existing writing partnership can turn a developed perspective into a polished, publishable piece within 24 hours of a trigger event.
-This matters because 40% of B2B buyers now start vendor research with AI tools (6sense 2025), and AI systems prioritize recent content when synthesizing answers on fast-moving topics.
+An executive who has a reliable writing process in place can turn a developed perspective into a polished, publishable piece within a day or two of a trigger event.
+This matters because a large share of B2B buyers now lean on AI tools to synthesize their needs and validate a shortlist of vendors (6sense 2025), and AI systems tend to prioritize recent content when answering questions on fast-moving topics.
+Live-crawl AI systems can surface newly published content quickly — so an article placed during a breaking industry event can begin appearing in AI-generated answers soon after it publishes, capturing that research spike near peak buyer interest.
 An executive who publishes a substantive analysis within 48 hours of a major industry event is far more likely to appear in AI-generated summaries of that event than one who publishes a thoughtful retrospective two weeks later.

 News-pegging also dramatically improves earned media placement rates.
 Editors at major business publications — Forbes, HBR, Fast Company — are actively seeking expert commentary during and immediately after major industry events.
 A pitch tied to a specific news development, arriving within 24-48 hours while editors are in commissioning mode, has a higher acceptance probability than an evergreen pitch on the same underlying topic.
 The window is short: most publication cycles require copy within 48-72 hours of a news event for the piece to remain timely by the time it is published.